How to change a motorbike tyre

 4. Repeat the process for all the wheel bolts until they are all loose.
 Ensure not to fully remove the bolts at this stage as you want to keep the wheel attached to the motorbike.

-See also How to make clove water
+See also How to undo a table in excel

 By following these steps, you will have successfully loosened the wheel bolts on your motorbike, allowing you to proceed with the next steps in changing the tyre.
 Remember to always exercise caution when working on your motorbike and follow proper safety procedures.